Read the FAQs

 Administration & scoring: Who scores the tests and how long does it take?

-• Self-scoring tests can be scored by hand by the person taking the test or sometimes via a 1-800 number.
+• Most paper assessments are self-scoring, meaning that they can be scored by hand by the person administering the test.

-The scoring time for tests ranges from instantaneous (online) to up to ten-fifteen minutes per test (paper/hand-scored).
+The scoring time for tests ranges from instantaneous (online) to up to ten or fifteen minutes per test (for paper/hand-scoring).

 Administration & scoring: Can I score the tests myself?

-Yes, in most cases, scoring is done for you automatically, or can be scored on-site by you or your staff.
+In most cases, scoring is done for you automatically (online tests).
+In other cases (paper assessments) they are scored on-site by you or your staff.

 Administration & scoring: Do I need special training to administer and score a test?